 There are so many ways the products on our shelves have already impacted the environment before they even get to us.
 And then once we are done with the product it has lots of damaging potential on the other end as well.

 When it comes to waste, landfills are actually our best option.
 Landfills are regulated entities that have requirements on how much water pollution and methane gas they are allowed to create.
 In some cases this methane gas is captured to produce energy which is a small step up the Waste Management Hierarchy.
 But for the most part landfills are not great.
-They do release some amount of methane into the atmosphere which is much more potent of a green house gas than carbon dioxide.
-They also can leach toxins into our ground water polluting the surrounding environments.
+They do release some amount of methane into the atmosphere which is much more potent of a greenhouse gas than carbon dioxide.
+They also can leach toxins into our groundwater polluting the surrounding environments.

 An alternative to a landfill is a dump, which is similar but is just an unregulated hole in the earth where trash is dumped.
 Another alternative is incineration, or burning of the trash, which can be in a controlled environment that captures the released gas as energy, but more often are just open burn sites.
-Forty percent of the world's garbage is incinerated, causing air pollution and health problems for surrounding communities.
-While most of these burn sites and dumps are in other countries, not hte US, much of the trash is American trash.
+Forty percent of the world’s garbage is incinerated, causing air pollution and health problems for surrounding communities.
+While most of these burn sites and dumps are in other countries, not the US, much of the trash is American trash.

 The final alternative is that the waste ends up in the environment, predominantly the ocean.
 Every year 8 million tons of plastic ends up in our oceans, the equivalent of one garbage truck every minute.
 This has numerous negative effects beyond just killing amazing sea creatures like turtles and whales.
 The trash, and plastic especially seeps into every bit of the ocean throwing off natural balances and devastating entire ocean ecosystems.
 And this plastic does not go away.
 Every piece of plastic ever made is still here and will be here for hundreds or thousands of years.